Register to get access to free programming courses with interactive exercises

 Media Queries CSS: Site Adaptability

-One of the most important tools in adaptive layout design is media queries.
-Media queries are special conditional constructions that allow you to apply styles only to certain devices.
+One of the most helpful tools in adaptive layout design is media queries.
+Media queries are special conditional constructions that allow you to apply styles only to specific devices.

 @media (terms) {

-/* CSS code to be executed for the given condition */
+/* CSS code to execute for the given condition */

 }

 Different values and constants can act as conditions.
-The following constructions are often used:
+Let us observe them in more detail.

 Screen orientation